-- If, when you tried to reinstall CrankWheel, you see a green button with the text "Added to Chrome" like the image below, then CrankWheel is installed in Chrome but disabled.
+- If, when you tried to reinstall CrankWheel, you see a green button with the text "Added to Chrome" like the image below, then CrankWheel is installed in Chrome but may be disabled.
 Did you try the solution in point number 1 above?
 If that didn't fix things, you can visit chrome://extensions/, look for CrankWheel in the list of extensions you find there, and enable it by checking the checkbox next to its entry.

 We hope that helps you get back the CrankWheel button in your browser.

 If none of those things worked, please file a ticket with us so that we can sort things out for you.
 You can either email firstname.lastname@example.org, or click "Submit a request" at the top of this page.